maxmedina05/react-native-website/docs/getting-started.md

 ```
 npm install -g create-react-native-app
 ```
+You'll need to have Node v6 or later on your machine.
+We strongly recommend using npm v3, v4, or a recent version of Yarn.
+Create React Native App does not currently work with npm v5 due to bugs in npm (you can track the issue here).
 Then run the following commands to create a new React Native project called "AwesomeProject":

 ```